Guidelines for Guest Bloggers

 Publication date

 Is there a topical event, exhibition, or anniversary which coincides with the topic of your blog?
-If so, let us know and we can ensure we publish at the most relevant time.
+If so, let us know and we can ensure that we publish it at the most relevant time.

 Social media